Stovent/routerForSpeedrun/README.md

 # routerForSpeedrun
 A software that creates you a speedrun route from a list of steps and prerequisites. \
-You bring him all the steps of your run with their prerequisites, and it outputs you the route to follow to complete the steps in the order and potentially in the fastest way.
+You bring him all the steps of your run with their prerequisites, and it outputs you the route to follow to complete the steps in the right order and potentially in the fastest way.

-# How to use it: \
+# How to use it:
 Bring the name/path to the input file as the first argument or drag and drop the input file on the program. \
 By default, the output file is named route.txt, make sure it is not the name of an existing file that you don't want to overwrite.
 You can name the output file yourself by giving its name as the second argument.